Michael Peterson trial: Retrial hearing

-In August 2010, following a series of newspaper articles critical of the SBI, North Carolina Attorney General Roy Cooper led an investigation that resulted in the suspension of SBI analyst Duane Deaver, one of the principal witnesses against Peterson, after the report found his work among the worst done on scores of flawed criminal cases.
+In August 2010, following a series of newspaper articles critical of the SBI, North Carolina Attorney General Roy Cooper led an investigation that resulted in the suspension of SBI analyst Duane Deaver, one of the principal witnesses against Peterson.
+The investigative report found that his work was among the worst done on scores of flawed criminal cases.
 Pollard subsequently filed affidavits (Note: Neurosurgeon and owl expert Alan van Norman; Patrick T. Redig, a professor of veterinary medicine at the University of Minnesota; and Kate P. Davis, the director of Raptors of the Rockies, signed affidavits claiming that the evidence and injuries are consistent with an attack by an owl, possibly a barred owl.) to support a motion that Superior Court Judge Orlando Hudson order the state Medical Examiner's Office to turn over all documentation related to Kathleen's autopsy to Peterson's attorneys.
 However, Judge Hudson barred Pollard from filing further motions on behalf of Peterson because he did not represent him.

 A new motion was filed in August 2010 by David Rudolf, one of Peterson's original attorneys, who acted pro bono in proceedings challenging the SBI testimony.

 Deaver was fired from the SBI in January 2011, after an independent audit of the agency found he had falsely represented evidence in 34 cases, including withholding negative results in the case of Greg Taylor, a North Carolina man who spent seventeen years in prison on a murder conviction based on Deaver's testimony.
 A bloodstain-analysis team that Deaver had trained was suspended and disbanded.
 In the 2003 Peterson trial, Deaver testified that he had been mentored by SBI bloodstain specialist David Spittle, worked 500 bloodstain cases, written 200 reports, and testified in 60 cases.
 During the retrial hearing, SBI Assistant Director Eric Hooks testified that Deaver had written only 47 reports.
 Spittle testified that he could not recall mentoring Deaver, who, since completing a two-day training course in the 1980s, had testified in only four cases, the Peterson case being the third.
 The SBI cited the bloodstain analysis given in the fourth case as the reason for firing Deaver.